← All posts

 RankPlayerCountryAge

-Jakub Menšík at 20 and ranked #12 is the most striking: already inside the top 15, competing for Masters titles at an age when most juniors are still grinding Challengers.
+Jakub Mensík at 20 and ranked #27 is still striking: inside the top 30, competing for Masters titles at an age when most juniors are grinding Challengers.

 The distribution